anindameister/learningNestJS/README.md

 # Now, we need a `service` in order to deal with the database and get the `actual data` and things like that.

 - command: `nest g service items`
+- as a result, we have a `items.service.ts` file